ohmaigawdd/VLE-Py/README.md

 ## How to Preview HTML
 Step 1) Clone Repository
-Step 2) Open in VSCode and in terminal, install dependencies by running pip install - r requirements.txt
+Step 2) Open in VSCode and in terminal, install dependencies by running "pip install - r requirements.txt"
 Step 3) Go to main.py and run code

 ## In Progress